Wandalen/wTools/module/core/genfile/docs/feature/008_archive_analysis.md

 ### Design

-Analysis commands operate on the currently loaded archive without modifying it. `.analyze` produces a comprehensive report of files, parameters, and completeness status. `.discover.parameters` scans template content via regex to find all `{{param}}` placeholders, whether or not they are formally defined. `.status` gives a quick readiness summary. `.info` displays archive metadata including version, description, and author.
+Analysis commands operate on the currently loaded archive without modifying it. `.analyze` produces a comprehensive report of files, parameters, and completeness status. `.discover.parameters` scans template content to find all `{{param}}` placeholders, whether or not they are formally defined. `.status` gives a quick readiness summary. `.info` displays archive metadata including version, description, and author.

 ### Cross-References